h3nryc/rpg/readme.md

 ```

 - [x] Player movement
-- [ ] Opponents move on map
+- [x] Opponents move on map
 - [x] Combat System
 - [x] Opponents can die
 - [ ] Player can die
 - [x] Weapons/Items/Special Abilities
 - [ ] Characters can be created and level up
-- [ ] A variety of monsters and or traps are avaliable to fight
+- [ ] A variety of monsters and or traps are available to fight